Open to new roles

 The Problem

 Dairy farms lacked any unified system to manage feed operations.
-Workflows were fragmented — leading to feeding errors, inaccurate cost tracking, and wasted resources.
-Non-tech-savvy Spanish-speaking feeders worked in high-pressure, early-morning environments.
-A single wrong input during mixing could have direct animal welfare and financial consequences.
+Workflows were fragmented, which led to feeding errors, inaccurate cost tracking, and wasted resources.
+Non-tech-savvy Spanish-speaking feeders worked in high-pressure, early-morning environments where a single wrong input could have direct animal welfare and financial consequences.

 My Role

-Sole UX/UI Designer — full end-to-end ownership.
-I led user and persona research, defined the entire information architecture, designed all interaction flows, built wireframes through to high-fidelity UI, and created the interactive prototype in close collaboration with the client's product and engineering teams.
+Sole UX/UI Designer with full end-to-end ownership.
+I led user and persona research, defined the information architecture, designed every interaction flow, built wireframes through to high-fidelity UI, and shipped the interactive prototype in close partnership with the client's product and engineering teams.

 Who I Designed For

-Farm Owners — cost visibility and efficiency reports.
-Feeders — time-critical daily tasks, often in gloves, outdoors, 4am starts.
-Nutritionists — define and monitor recipes.
-The feeder persona was the hardest to design for — and the most important.
+Farm Owners: need cost visibility and efficiency reports.
+Feeders: time-critical daily tasks, often in gloves, outdoors, 4am starts.
+Nutritionists: define and monitor recipes.
+The feeder persona was the hardest to design for.
+It was also the most important.

 Design Psychology at the Core

-Recognition over Recall — feeders shouldn't have to remember system states.
-Error Prevention over Error Recovery — in a farm environment, a mistake caught before it happens is infinitely more valuable than a graceful error message after.
+Recognition over Recall: feeders shouldn't have to remember system states.
+Error Prevention over Error Recovery: in a farm environment, a mistake caught before it happens is infinitely more valuable than a graceful error message after the fact.

 Separated viewing and editing states for all critical entities.
 Error prevention over micro-efficiency, backed by research showing low-literacy users are more likely to trigger destructive actions via accidental taps.